The 19 Coolest Electric Vehicles We Saw in 2021

 Hyundai Ioniq 5

-Hyundai revealed its eagerly anticipated Ioniq 5 EV.
+Hyundai revealed its eagerly anticipated Ioniq 5 EV this year.
 It's not the first electric car to come from Hyundai; the brand already sells the Ioniq EV (which, confusingly, is unrelated to the Ioniq 5) and the Kona EV — but it is the first of three new cars launching under Hyundai's new Ioniq sub-brand.
 And it brings

 Kia EV6